pkinlow/webpack-recipes/README.md

 ### Add webpack.config.js to the root of the project.

-### Webpack Config for a JavaScript Project without CSS and LESS
+### Webpack Config for a JavaScript Project without LESS

 ```